DEER: Disentangled Mixture of Experts with Instance-Adaptive Routing for Generalizable Machine-Generated Text Detection: Experiment

 \subsection{Discussions and Analysis}

+\fakeparagraph{Analysis on Routing Uncertainty} To verify the necessity of reward-driven routing, we compare RL-based routing with domain-matching routing on five unseen target domains.
+Domain-matching routing selects expert pathways according to domain association, which is not directly aligned with the final detection objective.
+Under OOD shifts, this mismatch leads to more uncertain routing and dispersed expert aggregation.
+As shown in Figure~\ref{fig:router}, RL-based routing improves the F1 score from 83.59 to 85.76 and reduces the routing entropy from 1.02 to 0.45, averaged over the five datasets.
+This confirms that optimizing routing with detection rewards enables \modelname{} to select more reliable expert pathways and achieve better generalization.

-\fakeparagraph{Analysis on Robustness} To evaluate the robustness of our method, we apply post-hoc perturbations to each token in the ROCT test set, including repetition, deletion, and replacement.
-As shown in \tabref{tab_perturbation}, \modelname{} consistently outperforms both model-based and metric-based baselines under all perturbation strategies.
-Specifically, we compare against RoBERTa-base, which is the strongest model-based baseline in \taskname, as well as the two most competitive metric-based detectors, Fast-DetectGPT and Binoculars.
-Compared to the best-performing baseline, our method achieves an average absolute improvement of \textbf{2.41\%} in F1-score, demonstrating that \modelname{} not only generalizes well across domains but also exhibits strong resilience to input-level noise.
+\fakeparagraph{Analysis on Robustness} To further evaluate the robustness of our approach, we follow the experimental setting of \cite{chen2025imitate} and apply three paraphrasing attacks, namely Expand, Polish, and Rewrite, to the XSum dataset.
+As shown in \tabref{tab_paraphrasing_attack}, DEER consistently outperforms both model-based and metric-based baselines under all three attack settings.
+In particular, metric based methods experience a substantial drop in performance under this setup, indicating a strong reliance on shallow lexical cues that are easily disrupted by paraphrasing.
+Compared with the strongest baseline MGT-Prism, DEER achieves an average improvement of \textbf{1.07\%} in F1 score, demonstrating that our method maintains strong robustness while preserving good generalization ability.
+Additional robustness results are reported in \appref{app:robust}.

 \fakeparagraph{Modular Expansion for Incremental Domain Adaptation} To demonstrate the practicality of our disentangled architecture, we evaluate on an incremental deployment scenario where the model adapts to a new, unseen out-of-distribution (OOD) domain.
-While full-model fine-tuning, commonly applied to such scenarios, is computationally expensive, requires access to all historical data, and risks catastrophic forgetting, we propose a parameter-efficient alternative.
-Upon encountering a new domain, we instantiate a dedicated domain-specific expert and fine-tune only this expert and the shared experts, keeping all existing experts frozen.
-This modular adaptation preserves prior knowledge, avoids interference, and enables efficient, scalable expansion without retraining from scratch.
+We instantiate a dedicated domain-specific expert and fine-tune only this expert and the shared experts, keeping all existing experts frozen.